Andrew Gonzalez — Luxury Custom JewelerLuxury Custom Jewelerby Andrew Gonzalez

 Fit comes first

-Engagement ring baskets, prongs, and setting height all affect how a band sits.
-If a close fit matters, the band should be planned with the engagement ring in view.
+Engagement ring baskets, prongs, and setting height all change how a band sits.
+If a flush fit matters to you, I plan the band with the engagement ring physically present.
+Two jewelers telling you a gap band is your only option usually just means nobody measured.

-A custom band can be straight, contoured, open, notched, pavé, plain, textured, engraved, or built with natural or laboratory-grown accent diamonds.
+A custom band can be straight, contoured, open, notched, pavé, plain, textured, engraved, or set with natural or lab-grown accent diamonds.

 02

 Some couples want the same metal and profile.
-Others prefer contrast: a wider band, a softer finish, a line of diamonds, or a subtle shape that makes the engagement ring stand out.
+Others want contrast: a wider band, a softer finish, a line of diamonds, or a quiet shape that lets the engagement ring lead.
+Either answer is right when it’s chosen instead of defaulted.

 • Flush-fit bands for low or high settings.